dskemp/courtdata/content/cases/ot2017/16-1140/index.md

 - "Joshua A. Klein"
 roles:
 - "on behalf of the Petitioners"
-- "Deputy Solicitor General, Department of Justice, for the United States, as amicus curiae, supporting neither party"
+- "Deputy Solicitor General, for the United States, as amicus curiae, supporting neither party"
 - "Deputy Solicitor General of California, on behalf of the Respondents"
 tags:
 topics: